microsoft/fasttrack-smat-workbook-generator/README.md

 |-t|Template Name|FastTrack|
 |-tp|Path to template|none|

-## Custom Template
+## Templates

-Some templates are built into the solution, currently these are FastTrack and Simple.
+The workbook is generated and written into a template file, which is a macro-enabled Microsoft Excel template.
+Two templates are built into the solution: "FastTrack" and "Simple".
 The FastTrack template is the default and contains FastTrack formatting and branding.
-You can optionally switch to the simple template using the `-t Simple` argument.
+You can switch to the simple template using the `-t Simple` argument.

 If you would like to create and use your own template you can download either of the existing templates and modify them as needed.
-Once your template is ready you can use the `-tp "c:\path\tomy\temlate"` argument to use it in the import.
+Your custom template MUST 1) be an .xltm file and 2) have an empty tab named "Summary".
+You can add any other tabs, formatting, or code behind to your template.
+Note that if a tab already exists whose name collides with the name of a generated tab an error will be written to the log.
+Once your template is ready you can use the `-tp "c:\path\to\my\temlate.xltm"` argument to use it in the import.

 ## Issues